 Typically, this type of registration is for international medical graduates (IMGs) who are undertaking supervised training in Australian hospitals or other health-care facilities.

 IMGs may intend to return to their country of training after completing their training in Australia, or may seek to complete the requirements to become eligible for general or specialist registration.

 This is also a suitable type of registration for medical practitioners who are undertaking training so that they can sit the Australian Medical Council (AMC) examination.

 Medical practitioners with this type of registration must comply with the Medical Board of Australia’s registration standard on limited registration for postgraduate training or supervised practice, which includes requirements that they:

-- compliance with a supervision plan
+- comply with a supervision plan

-- compliance with a training plan
+- comply with a training plan

-- Competent Authority Pathway (prior to 1 July 2014)
+- competent authority pathway (prior to 1 July 2014)

-- Standard Pathway or
+- standard pathway, or

-See also the Medical Board of Australia’s registration standard for limited registration for postgraduate training or supervised practice.
+Further details can be found in the registration standard for limited registration for postgraduate training or supervised practice.